 What is Coronavirus?

 Coronavirus is actually the name for a group of viruses.
-COVID-19 is the illness cause by the specific type of coronavirus which has spread throughout the world this year.
+COVID-19 is the illness caused by the specific type of coronavirus which spread throughout the world in 2020.

 Who is most at risk from Coronavirus?